sidney/ansel/README.md

 to rewrite GPU code with this.
 Not going to happen.

 Also, you can't cross-compile for Mac from another OS, and one can legitimately ask if all that is not specifically meant to cast away open-source and independent software.
-R&Darktable may or may not build on Mac OS.
+Ansel may or may not build on Mac OS.
 It may or may not work.
 It may or may not be able to use OpenCL (GPU acceleration) and OpenMP (multi-threading on CPU), I have no way to know nor to debug since I don't own a Mac box.